Guac Camera Troubleshooting

 1. Plug the Guac Photo Booth into power

-2. Turn the Mode Dial on the Canon DSLR to the video-camera icon
+2. Turn the Canon DSLR camera Mode Dial to the video-camera icon

 3. Press Menu